gm1wkr/piNet3_master/readme.md

 The VPS, Artemis, is a stock Debian 10 Linux installation.
 NginX has been configured as the HTTP server with TLS certificates from LetsEncrypt.
 Additionally, MariaDB has been installed and configured along with a secure MQTT broker (the main transport).
 A domain name has been attached to the VPS.

 I choose to incorporate a VPS for several reasons, mainly, to gain experience using cloud services that have a public facing server (my home network is behind many NAT layers and is not publicly addressable).
 Being on a public network also allowed me to take time to consider and gain familiarity with security.

+All protocols are secured using TLS/SSL, this includes MQTT.
+The VPS is accessed via a *Jump Box* using SSH keys.

 I chose NginX as it is light weight and to gain some experience using a HTTP server other than Apache.
+NginX can also act as a reverse proxy and this will allow a new backend to be developed using any language, Java, Python or Node Express.

 ## Learning Points / Next Steps
 This project was a great learning experience and has gone through many iterations.
 With each iteration the code gets cleaner and more efficient but there is a long way to go.
 When time allows I would like to rewrite the entire application using Object Orientation and design patterns I have learned while at CodeClan.